-GDP per capita (constant 2010 US\$), trade weighted applied tariff rates, value added tax (VAT) rates, and population data are collected from the World Bank's "World Development Indicators" (Group, 2016).
-For capital account openness, we use the Chinn-Ito index (KAOPEN), which measures a country's degree of capital account openness.17 The scale of the KAOPEN index ranges from the "most financially open" valued of 2.37 to the "least financial open", scored at -1.90.
-In addition, we use the polity2 variable from the Polity IV dataset to measure the country's degree of democracy in the respective year (Marshall and Jaggers, 2017).
+GDP per capita (measured in constant 2010 US\$), trade-weighted applied tariff rates, and VAT rates are collected from the World Bank's "World Development Indicators" (The World Bank, 2018).
+For capital account openness, we access the Chinn-Ito index (KAOPEN), which measures a country's degree of capital account openness.
+18 The scale of the KAOPEN index ranges from the "most financially open" value of 2.37 to the "least financial open", scored at -1.90.
+Additionally, we use the polity2 variable from the Polity IV dataset to measure the country's degree of democracy in the respective year (Marshall and Jaggers, 2017).
 This variable captures the regime authority spectrum on a 21-point scale ranging from -10 (complete autocracy) to +10 (consolidated democracy).
-Table A7 presents summary statistics of all variables used in this econometric analysis.
+Table A7 presents summary statistics of all covariates.